zyrolasting/denxi/README.md

 relating to a missing Racket dependency, then you might be using a trimmed down Racket installation.
 In that case, try `make racket-deps && make`.

+## How to read the code

+Start in `zcpkg.rkt`.
+That implements the command line.

+Next, read the `zcpkg-*.rkt` modules.
+They are higher-level libraries that commands using the semantics of the project.
+The modules lacking the `zcpkg-` prefix are less opinionated and are geared towards making Racket objects behave a certain way.
+They are isolated for testing purposes.